byui-cse/itm300-course/source/module-03/project-lab.md

 1. **Cognito User Pool:** A Cognito user pool is a user directory used to manage user identities and authentication workflows for applications.
 In this lab, the user pool was configured to allow user registration and sign-in using usernames and passwords.
 Additional security features like MFA (Multi-Factor Authentication) and self-registration were disabled for simplicity.
 1. **Hosted UI:** The Cognito hosted UI provides a customizable authentication interface for user login and registration.
 Users can interact with the hosted UI to sign in and perform password-related actions, such as changing passwords.
 In this lab, the hosted UI was used to update a user's password interactively.
 1. **JWT Token Authentication:** After successful authentication with Cognito, users receive a JWT (JSON Web Token) that can be used to authenticate subsequent API requests to protected resources.
 This token-based authentication mechanism ensures secure access control to application features based on user identity.
+1. **AWS CloudTrail** is a service that enables governance, compliance, and operational and risk auditing of your AWS account.
+It records AWS API calls and related events made by or on behalf of your AWS account and delivers the log files to an Amazon S3 bucket.
+These logs provide a detailed history of AWS API calls, including the identity of the caller, the time of the call, the source IP address, the request parameters, and the response elements.
+This detailed event history is crucial for tracking changes, conducting security analysis, troubleshooting operational issues, and ensuring regulatory compliance.

 ### Reflection Questions: